Stay safe

 If you’re currently using alcohol or other drugs, there are actions you can take to keep yourself safer, and people and services available to support you, such as:

-• Using clean needles and throwing away used ones safely.
+• Using new needles and throwing away used ones safely.

 • Testing your drugs for fentanyl and xylazine.